Sri Lanka finds blood clots among AstraZeneca recipients – latest updates

 The country of some 9 million, which has widened the campaign to those aged 16 and above, has vaccinated about 65 percent of the eligible population, the National Emergency Crisis and Disasters Management Authority (NCEMA) said on Tuesday.

-"Strict measures are being considered to restrict the movement of unvaccinated individuals and to implement preventive measures such as forbidding entry to some places and having access to some services," NCEMA spokesman Saif Al Dhaheri said.
+"Strict measures are being considered to restrict the movement of unvaccinated individuals and to implement preventive measures such as forbidding entry to some places and having access to some services," NCEMA spokesperson Saif al Dhaheri said.

 Thailand seeks 35M more shots this year